 Media supporting localised defect modes have previously been studied using various asymptotic methods.
-Compact defects, where the periodic medium is only changed locally, can be studied concisely using approaches based on the method of fictitious sources \cite{ammari2021functional, thompson2008interaction, wilcox2005modeling}.
+Defects where the periodic medium is only changed locally can be studied concisely using approaches based on the method of fictitious sources \cite{ammari2021functional, thompson2008interaction, wilcox2005modeling}.
 These studies have been based, for example, on multiple scattering formulations \cite{thompson2008interaction} and asymptotic expansions in terms of material parameters \cite{ammari2021functional}.
 There is also a growing body of theory providing rigorous foundations for the existence of topologically protected defect modes in terms of multi-scale expansions \cite{drouot2020defect, fefferman2017topologically, lin2021mathematical}.

-In this work, we study one-dimensional models and develop a general approach for describing localised eigenmodes induced by a broad class of perturbations.
+In this work, we study one-dimensional models and develop an approach for describing localised eigenmodes induced by a broad class of perturbations.
 In particular, two types of defects are considered in this work: the first are perturbations caused by inserting a finite piece of one material into another periodic material, while the second is those caused by sticking together two different periodic materials.
-In the latter case, it is required that the two materials have the same spectral band structure, so that the localised mode can have an eigenfrequency lying in stop bands of both media.
-This is a setting that often occurs in the study of topological insulators, particularly when the interface is created by perturbing a single periodic medium in different ways on either side of the defect \cite{ammari2020topologically, makwana2018geometrically}.
+In the latter case, it is required that the two materials have the same spectral band gaps, so that the localised mode can have an eigenfrequency lying in stop bands of both media.
+This is a setting that often occurs in the study of topological insulators, particularly when the interface is created by making different perturbations to a periodic medium on either side of the defect \cite{ammari2020topologically, makwana2018geometrically}.